 |The Norman Conquest||Richard III and the Princes in the Tower|

-|Henry and Becket||The War of the Roses|
+|Henry and Becket||The Tudor Monarchs and the Reformation|

-|King John and the Magna Carta||The Reformation in England|
+|King John and the Magna Carta||The Spanish Armada|

-|The Black Death||The Spanish Armada|
+|The Black Death||The English Civil War|

 |The Peasants Revolt|

 Trips, activities and clubs